HCL-TECH-SOFTWARE/asoc_automation_iast/asoc_automation_iast/readme_utils.md

 # AsocUtils.py

-This module contains utility functions for managing applications, scans, agents, and reports in AppScan on Cloud (ASoC) via its REST API.
+This module contains utility functions for managing applications, scans, agents, and reports in AppScan on Cloud (ASoC) and AS360 via its REST API.

 ## Features